Pashok111/Wall-Of-Text-API/README.md

 # Wall Of Text API
-Little project for uploading and reading some texts and comments or them.
+Little project for uploading and reading some texts and comments for them.

 You can check this API at https://pashok11.tw1.su/apis/wall_of_text/docs
 ## How to use